isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-11-02-Second-Reading-Speech-by-2M-Edwin-Tong-on-Apostille-Bill.md

 b.
 The Bill also provides for the effect of apostilles, so as to facilitate their use.
 The Bill does not require apostilles to be used, unless as a replacement for the formality of legalisation which certain government agencies may have imposed.

-<br>i.
+i.
 This means that for foreign public documents which government agencies do not require to be legalised, apostilles may not subsequently be required.
 <br>ii.
 The rationale behind this is to ensure that agencies do not take a regressive step by requiring the formality of an apostille, when previously there had been no other formality requirements needed.
 <br>iii.
 However, apostilles may be required for new classes of foreign public documents created after Singapore’s accession to the Convention.

 c.
 The Bill also contains a related amendment to the Evidence Act (Cap.
 97, 2007 Rev Ed).

-<br>i.
+i.
 While the Evidence Act is not contrary to the obligations under the Apostille Convention, this amendment will allow for foreign public documents from Contracting Parties to also be proved by an apostille being affixed on such documents.
 <br>ii.
 The proposed amendment clarifies that the operation of Part 2 of the Bill is not affected by the sections of the Evidence Act which relate to the way in which public documents are proven.

 **IV.
 Conclusion**